w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 3. If higher version is detected - implementation should try to parse.
   a.
 If size of header shorter - implementation should not parse it.
   b.
 Try parse `trace-id`: from dash 32 characters.
 Make sure followed by dash.
   c.
-Try parse `span-id`: from the second dash 16 characters.
+Try parse `span-id`: from the second dash at 35th position - 16 characters.
 Make sure followed by dash.
   d.
 Try parse sampling bit of `flags`:  2 characters from third dash.
 Following with either end of string or a dash.
   If all three values were parsed successfully - implementation should use them.
 After parsing - implementation MUST NOT assume anything about other parts of `traceparent` and MUST send version `00` to downstream services.